pachyderm/pachyderm/doc/deployment/deploy_custom.md

 [Google Cloud Platform (GCP)](https://pachyderm.readthedocs.io/en/latest/deployment/google_cloud_platform.html), or [Microsoft Azure](https://pachyderm.readthedocs.io/en/latest/deployment/azure.html), use a related `pachctl deploy` subcommand, such as `amazon`, `google`, or `microsoft`, respectively.
-You can customize cloud provider deployments extensively through flags available for each provider.
+Also, you can customize cloud provider deployments extensively through flags available for each provider.

 Pachyderm also includes `pachctl deploy custom` for creating customized deployments for cloud providers or on-premises use.
 It's usually invoked with the `--dry-run` flag,